-Inflation Cools to 4% as Cost of Living Increases Simmer Down
+Inflation Cools to 4% As Cost of Living Increases Simmer Down

 Even amid the general easing, some price increases remained stubbornly high.
 “Core” prices, excluding the volatile food and energy categories, rose 0.4% in May, the same as they did in April and March, making for a 5.3% increase over the year.

 Prices for used cars and trucks jumped 4.4% in May, piling on top of a same-sized increase in April.
 Shelter costs, which make up a major portion of the overall CPI, accelerated too, jumping 0.6% in May compared to a 0.4% increase in April.
-And car insurance rose 2% over the month, and is now up 17.1% over the year, its biggest annual increase since the BLS began keeping records on it in 1986.
+And car insurance rose 2% over the month, and is now up 17.1% over the year, its biggest annual increase since 1976.

-Note: Update - June 16, 2023: This article has been updated to use not seasonally-adjusted data to show the annual increase in motor vehicle insurance costs.